bertrandcodes/bertrandcodes/README.md

 ### Hello there!

 - 🔭  I’m currently working through Execute Program and JavaScript30
-- 🌱  I’m currently teaching myself how to work with various Shopify development APIs
+- 🌱  I’m currently teaching myself Vue.js
 - 👯  I’m looking to collaborate on projects that will introduce me to new stacks and technologies
 - 💬  Considering a coding bootcamp?
 Let's get in touch!
 - ⚡   Fun fact: I have a background in sketching, oil painting, and pastel